Sweetheart Abbey, near Dumfries, was founded by the remarkable Lady Dervorguilla in 1273 in memory of her husband John Balliol.

-In reference to her wealth and how it was spent, Andrew Wyntoun, historian and chronicler, in a lengthy panegyric, in which he credits her with building friaries in Wigtown and Dumfries, wrote, “How Devorguil that Lady Spendyt hyr Tresoure Devotly.”
+Referring to her wealth and how it was spent, Andrew Wyntoun, historian and chronicler, credits her, in a lengthy panegyric, with building friaries in Wigtown and Dumfries.
+He wrote, “How Devorguil that Lady Spendyt hyr Tresoure Devotly.”

-On a note of caution

-G. P. Snell said, “her reputation for pious munificence has probably gone beyond authenticated record.”
+On a note of caution, G. P. Snell said, “her reputation for pious munificence has probably gone beyond authenticated record.”

 Henry III of England

 Balliol (I), a loyal supporter of King Henry III of England, came from a distinguished family with vast estates in the north of England.
 It’s probable that his family, originally de Bailleul of Picardy, France arrived in England with the Conqueror in 1066.

 Following the death of King Alexander III in March 1286 he was succeeded by the infant Margaret, Maid of Norway who in September 1290 died on her way to Scotland.
 Her death left no obvious heir to the throne.